pgniewko/solubility/README.md

 **Note: Reference for OCHEM.
 Not yet sure how to download the data :-( **

-10. **Solubility Challenge revisited after 10 years, with multi-lab shake- flask data, using tight (SD ~0.17 log) and loose (SD ~0.62 log) test sets**
+10. **Solubility Challenge revisited after 10 years, with multi-lab shake- flask data, using tight (SD 0.17 log) and loose (SD 0.62 log) test sets**
 Antonio Llinas, and Alex Avdeef
-[[paper]](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345)
+*J. Chem.
+Inf.
+Model., 2019* [[paper]](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345)
 **Note: The reference for the new challange.**